kareneth/blog/content/posts/2020-01-12-speak-and-think-like-a-native-game-over.md

   - stop playing
   - natural
 ---
-The reason my Chinese sounded different from native speakers was because I was translating my words.
-I would hear a question in Chinese, think of a response in English, convert that to Chinese, and then respond back in Chinese.
+The reason my Chinese sounds different from native speakers is because I'm translating my words.
+I hear a question in Chinese, think of a response in English, convert that to Chinese, and then respond back in Chinese.

-It was ... adequate.
-It got the message across, we could carry a conversation, but it *simply did not sound natural*.
+It's ... adequate.
+It gets the message across, we can carry a conversation, but it *simply doesn't sound natural*.
 And of course my family had just gotten used to it over time.

 I first realized it with Dan.
-Occasionally he would respond to me in Chinese, but often without context and just stringing together a verb and noun.
+Occasionally he would respond to me in Chinese, but often without context and just stringing together verbs and nouns.
 I get it, I can't be bothered with grammar most times either, but it made it really hard to understand him.
 When I did understand, it just felt awkward.
 I couldn't put my finger on why for the longest time, but more importantly, I didn't know how to correct it.

-Once I realized that, it was like night and day.
+Once I realized it was because we were both translating English to Chinese, it was like night and day.

-I started paying attention to native speakers at the food court, stores, tv shows, anywhere I could casually eavesdrop and get a feel for it.
-It wasn't hard to spot out because I could naturally understand it, *I just wasn't used to thinking like that.* I treat it as another memorization exercise, but with even more dedication since I've seen how applicable it is.
+I started paying attention to native speakers at the food court, stores, tv shows, anywhere I could casually (and politely?) eavesdrop.
+It wasn't hard to spot out because I could naturally understand it, *I just wasn't used to thinking like that.* It became another memorization exercise, where I would jot down natural sounding phrases and responses.

 I'm hoping to start a new series, speak and think like a native.
 The intention will be to share my journey and findings of how native Chinese speakers communicate.

-It's a bit laughable that a non-native speaker is writing this, but I think that's where I can spot differences that native speaker wouldn't.
-I'm relying a lot on the questions I get from Dan, as well as the times my family and Chinese teacher correct me.
+It's a bit laughable that a non-native speaker is writing this, but I think that's where I can spot differences and explain it a bit more, something a native speaker might not even realize they're doing.
+I'm relying a lot on the questions I get from Dan, as well as my own mistakes.
+Thankfully my Chinese teacher is very patient.

 So without further ado.